-2015 global CIO survey Creating legacy
+2015 global CIO survey has been added to your bookmarks.

 No matter what pattern you fall into as a CIO—trusted operator, change instigator, or business co-creator—it’s crucial to adapt your approach to changing business circumstances, adjusting the way you interact with peers and the business based on your time and place.

 We are pleased to share with you the findings from our 2015 global CIO survey, part of an expansive conversation with and among leading CIOs throughout the world.
 The survey was conducted by Deloitte’s CIO Program, representing our commitment to helping advance the careers, contributions, and impact of CIOs worldwide.
 Deloitte’s CIO Program brings together a multidisciplinary team of Deloitte leaders and experienced professionals with a commitment to help CIOs tackle what’s next in the face of growing challenges and demands.
 One way we deliver against that commitment is through research that seeks to understand distinctions in CIO roles and approaches to creating value.

 Take the 2016-17 survey now

 View the related

 In preparing for the 2015 global CIO survey, our team examined CIO job descriptions to determine the role of a CIO, which tends to vary much more widely than job descriptions for other CxO roles.
 We looked at the attributes, skills, and competencies that define the CIO role.
 Despite our initial hypothesis, we found no significant differences across industries, geographies, and company size in how CIOs delivered value.
 That said, that analysis did yield important insights about how CIOs operate within the leadership ecosystems of the organizations they serve.
 We learned that CIOs are laser-focused on understanding how they’re creating impact and value today—and where their value proposition is headed in the future.